Katharina Kleinfeldt: Television career

 While still a student, Kleinfeldt completed an internship in the sports department of the ZDF morning program, where she already produced individual contributions in front of the camera.

 During the 2015 FIFA Women's World Cup in Canada, she worked on-site as a presenter for the Allianz Bloghaus.
 Together with German soccer player Eunice Beckmann, she reported on the matches of Germany women's national football team and interviewed the players.

-In September 2015, Kleinfeldt began a internship with the sports broadcaster Sky Deutschland.
+In September 2015, Kleinfeldt began an internship with the sports broadcaster Sky Deutschland.
 During this time, she worked as a reporter for the EHF Champions League and as a contributor to the 2.
 Bundesliga.
 Since then, she was also a reporter for the Wimbledon Championships in London.

 In 2016, Kleinfeldt hosted Manuel Neuer's "little football school", in which Neuer himself and national football player Melanie Leupolz were involved in the program.

 In August 2017, Kleinfeldt began her presenting career at Sky Sport News as the team's youngest presenter at the time.
 For the 2018–2019 season, she also took over the conference presentation of the Handball-Bundesliga and has regularly hosted HBL games on Thursday evenings.

 In 2019, Kleinfeldt first hosted the Wimbledon program Quiet Please for Sky.
 Shortly after, during the group stage of the UEFA Champions League at the 2019–20 season, she alternated with Britta Hofmann as the presenter of the evening program Alle Spiele Alle Tore.
 During the 2020–21 season, she made her debut as the presenter of Champions Corner.
 She alternated with Martin Winkler on the show, in which experts such as Roman Weidenfeller, Patrick Owomoyela, André Breitenreiter and Jan Åge Fjørtoft watched and analyzed the evening's Champions League matches.

 During the 2021–22 Bundesliga season, Kleinfeldt was on the sildelines of Sky as a field reporter for the Bundesliga where she made interviews before and after the match, and also hosted the 2.
 Bundesliga conference broadcast of that season.

 In July 2023, she announced her departure from Sky to Sport1 via social media.
 She made her debut as a presenter at the top match of the 2.
 Bundesliga the same month.
 She also co-hosted the programs Doppelpass and Fantalk with Florian König.
 She also hosted the 2024 PDC World Darts Championship at Alexandra Palace in London.

 In 2024, Kleinfeldt was once again on duty at the All England Lawn Tennis and Croquet Club for the Wimbledon tennis Grand Slam tournament.
 This time, together with Alexander Schlüter, she was one of the two main presenters for Amazon Prime.